 - Heat the olive oil in a large, non-stick frying pan.
 Brown the meatballs until they have formed a dark crust on the bottom.
 Turn and continue to brown on all sides.
 Shift the meatballs to the side of the pan and add the onion.
 Sauté for about 5 minutes until softened.
 Add the garlic and cook for another minute.
 Stir in the ginger, cumin, paprika, lemon zest, cinnamon and brown sugar.
 Turn the meatballs over to coat in the spices.
 Add the tomatoes, currants and chicken stock.
 Season with salt and black pepper.
 Simmer for bout 20 minutes until the sauce is reduced and the meat is cooked through.

 - Serve with bulgar wheat or couscous and roast butternut, if you like.

-Being a huge meatball fan, here are a couple more mouthwatering options to add to your family favourites:
+Being a meatball fan, here are a couple more mouthwatering options to add to your family favourites: